allejok96/jw-scripts/README.md

 #### How do I use this with Plex?

-1. Run the script with the `--download` and `--filesystem` flags, as Plex don't allow streaming files directly from the internet (if I'm wrong, please [correct](https://github.com/allejok96/jw-scripts/issues) me).
+1. Run the script with the `--download` and `--filesystem` flags.
 2. This will create a link to a directory called "Video on Demand".
 3. Add the link as a library in Plex, choose the type "Home Videos".

 #### Isn't there an easier way to watch JW Broadcasting on Kodi?

 YES.
 There is.
 Please take a look at this [unofficial JW Broadcasting add-on](http://ca0abinary.github.io/plugin.video.jwtv-unofficial/).

+#### *Must* I download the videos if I have Plex?

+Yes.
+It seems like Plex won't stream files directly from the internet, nor read playlists .If I'm wrong, please [correct](https://github.com/allejok96/jw-scripts/issues) me.

 #### Why is the video download so slow?